Preface

 Subtemplates only take effect when the user runs the

-skeletal generate
+skeletal generatecommand.

 Let’s say you want to add a subtemplate for generating Spock test classes in a

-project created from the simple-java-spock-gradle
+project created from the java-gradle template we introduced

 earlier.
 Your starting point is to create a new directory for the subtemplate: